syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/barcode/EJ2_ASP.NETCORE/getting-started.md

 ## Add script reference

-In this getting started walk-through, the required scripts are referred using CDN inside the `<head>` of `~/Pages/Shared/_Layout.cshtml` file as follows, **Step 6:** Add the following code to your Index.cshtml view page which is present under Views/Home folder, to initialize the barcode.
+In this getting started walk-through, the required scripts are referred using CDN inside the `<head>` of `~/Pages/Shared/_Layout.cshtml` file as follows,

 {% tabs %}
 {% highlight c# tabtitle="~/_Layout.cshtml" %}